puneetbhatia77/argocd-K8s-deployment/From Zero to Hero: Launching Scalable Web Services on GCP using MIGs/README.md

-apt-get install -y nginx  # Installs Nginx, a high-performance web server. service nginx start  # Starts the Nginx service, making the web server active. apt-get install -y wget  # Installs wget, a utility for downloading files from the web.
+apt-get install -y nginx  # Installs Nginx, a high-performance web server. service nginx start  # Starts the Nginx service, making the web server active. apt-get install -y wget  # Installs wget, a utility for downloading files from the web. wget -q -O - localhost:80 | grep nginx  # Tests Nginx installation by fetching the default page and looking for "nginx".

-wget -q -O - localhost:80 | grep nginx  # Tests Nginx installation by fetching the default page and looking for "nginx".
+We can even try browsing the external ip of "myinstance" to see the live Nginx webpage
 ```

 ### Finalizing the Setup